Ioanna-Istomina/goit-react-hw-08-phonebook/README.md

 Phonebook is a personal web application with contacts list.
 It allows to save phone contacts to personal database, edit and delete contacts from it.
-User registration/authorization and database is implemented with Swagger.
-Phonebook is adapted to 3 types of screen: mobile, tablet and desktop.

 <h1>Used technologies</h1>

 ### Languages and Frameworks: